ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 Dan has [written some about this](http://www3.nd.edu/~dbrubak1/planning/a-serviceable-digital-repository/).
 There are still a lot of unanswered questions --- the proposed solution may just be moving complexity around rather than making the entire system better.

-API implmentiaton should employ something like [JSON API](http://jsonapi.org).
+API implementation should employ something like [JSON API](http://jsonapi.org).